toddcf/code-snippets/javascript/functions/arguments-and-parameters.md

 }
 ```

-This way, if someone calls `yell();`, it will return `HEY, SILLY GOOSE!`.
+This way, if someone calls `yell();` without passing an argument into it, it will return `HEY, SILLY GOOSE!`.

-But if they pass an argument into the function, it will overwrite the default and run as usual:
+But if they do pass an argument into the function, it will overwrite the default and run as usual:

 `yell('Todd');` still returns `HEY, TODD!`.